AdobeDocs/experience-platform.en/help/rtcdp/destinations/braze-destination.md

     >
     >![Activate Braze Destination](assets/braze-destination-activate.png)

 1. In the [!UICONTROL Account] step, you need to provide your [!UICONTROL Braze] account token.
+This is your [!DNL Braze] [!DNL API] key.
+You can find detailed instructions on how to obtain your [!DNL API] key here: [REST API Key Overview](https://www.braze.com/docs/api/api_key/).
 Enter the token and click [!UICONTROL Connect to destination].
    ![Braze Destination Account Step](assets/braze-destination-account.png)

 1. Click [!UICONTROL Next].